 Registered nurses ready to explore the advanced career options made possible with a nursing master’s degree can visit elearning.loyno.edu to learn more, or speak with an admissions representative by calling toll-free (866) 789-9809.

 Chartered in July of 1912, Loyola University New Orleans is one of 28 Jesuit colleges and universities in the United States and one of the largest Jesuit institutions in the Southeast.
-The 2012 edition of the U.S. News & World Report Top Online Education Programs guide singled out the Loyola University New Orleans School of Nursing as one of the best online graduate programs in the country.
-Loyola was one of only five nursing schools in the country and the only Jesuit institution to receive the honor roll designation from U.S. News & World Report.
-The publication has also ranked Loyola among the top ten regional universities in the South for the last 22 consecutive years.
+The 2018 edition of the U.S. News & World Report Top Online Education Programs guide singled out the Loyola University New Orleans School of Nursing as one of the best online graduate programs in the country.
+The publication has also ranked Loyola among the top ten regional universities in the South for the last 24 consecutive years.
 The fully ACEM accredited online Master of Science in Nursing program currently serves students throughout the United States and in several foreign countries.
 Loyola University New Orleans is a not-for-profit, Catholic Jesuit institution welcoming students of all faiths.